What’s your strategy for managing your diabetes during the holidays?

 Work out in the morning – hit the weights before you go out.
 It will improve your insulin sensitivity and make it easier to manage your blood sugars during the afternoon/night.
 Not only will you feel better, but your muscles will love the additional carbs and proteins you’ll enjoy later in the day.
 Why not use all those holiday calories to build some muscles?

-Consider increasing your basal rate – if you are sitting down eating for hours, your basal insulin may need to be turned up.
+Consider increasing your basal rate – if you are sitting down and eating for hours, your basal insulin may need to be turned up.
 Always consult your healthcare professional before making changes to your insulin dosage, but it might be an idea to increase your basal rate during dinner and throughout the night.

 Go for a walk after dinner (or a snowball fight) – it will not only help digestion but also your blood sugar.
 I’m not even sure this one needs more explanation.
 Just be sure your sugars don’t crash!

 Test, test, test and keep track of active insulin so you don’t overdose – I bring my meter to the table and rely heavily on my CGM.
 My sugars will have some spikes, and that’s ok, as long as they come down as planned.